Economic Crimes in North Carolina

 Not all crimes involve drugs, guns, or violence.
 Economic and property crimes are a form of theft that is typically non-violent.
 They are sometimes referred to as “financial” crimes or, more commonly, “white collar” crimes.
 Many of these crimes involve organized, sophisticated schemes intended to receive an improper financial benefit, and are often committed by people in positions of trust or authority.
 They are also aggressively prosecuted, and the charges can be incredibly complex.

 If you have been charged with an economic crime, you should contact a lawyer right away.
-At Randall & Stump, PLLC, we have the knowledge and experience you need to get a fair result.
+At Randall & Stump, Criminal Defense Attorneys, we have the knowledge and experience you need to get a fair result.
 Contact us by calling (980) 237-4579 or our online contact form to schedule a free consultation to discuss your case and how we can help.

 Types of Economic Crimes